LenkaSeg/lenkaseg.github.io/_posts/2026-05-29-konflux-onboarding.md

 comments: true
 ---

-# Onboarding a Forgejo-hosted project to Fedora Konflux

 So you want to build container images on the Fedora Konflux instance?
 This guide walks through the full process we followed to onboard a Codeberg-hosted repository.
 It covers everything from getting access to the GitLab config repo